nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Open Source is an approach for the design, development, and distribution of new products & knowledge offering practical accessibility to its source.
 Real open source solutions have a license that is approved by the ree Software Foundation (FSF) (https://www.fsf.org/) or the  Open Source Initiative (OSI) foundation (https://opensource.org/).
 Open source is all about collaboration and Freedom.
 Collaboration is key for developing, applying and using machine learning functionality.

+Software is free software if users have the four essential freedoms:

+- The freedom to run the program as you wish, for any purpose.

+- The freedom to study how the program works, and change it so it does your computing as you wish.
+Access to the source code is a precondition for this.

+- The freedom to redistribute copies so you can help others.

+- The freedom to distribute copies of your modified versions to others.
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.

 Open Source Software(FOSS) is the norm for machine learning.
-However using open source software is still a new and innovative concept for a lot of companies.
+However using open source software is still a new and innovative concept for a many companies.
 If you really want to benefit from new machine learning software you must go for a solid FOSS machine learning ecosystem.
 This makes you flexible, independent and you can still use thousands of consultancy firms and (Cloud)hosting companies that can help you, or are willing  to  provide hosting facilities.

 A transition towards FOSS software can already be very hard and can be disruptive for many companies.
 It takes the right mindset, attitude and culture within a company.
 Applying machine learning for real business cases is also already complex and challenging.
 So taking advantage of machine learning requires the right innovative mindset.
 Using machine learning without using the benefits that come with the FOSS ecosystems of choice, is like learning to swim without hitting the water.
 So hit the water as soon as possible, after a while you see and use the benefits.

 Machine learning applications are expensive to develop and to adopt.
-This accounts for the development process itself, good skilled professional IT engineers and scientist are expensive.
-But even more for the needed infrastructure and resources needed to develop meaningful applications for your business.
+This accounts for the development process itself but also good skilled professional IT engineers and scientist are expensive.
+But it accounts also for the needed infrastructure and other software resources needed to develop meaningful applications for your business.
 This means that currently big firms like Google, IBM, Microsoft, Facebook and Amazon are at the front of the queue and smaller counterparts get left behind.
-Since most of the scientific knowledge is freely available and more and more infrastructure needed is available within the open source domain, this book is entirely focussed on openness and open source.
-The technique behind machine learning is too much fun and often requires adjustments and tweaking, which is hard when you are using black-box solutions.
+But most of the scientific knowledge of machine learning technology and a lot of software is open and freely available.
+The core concepts of the technique behind machine learning is crucial to known before starting business projects.
+Machine learning for real use cases requires adjustments and continuous tweaking, which is hard when you are using a inflexible black-box solutions.

-OSS developments in the machine learning field are absolutely no hobby projects.
+FOSS developments in the machine learning field are absolutely no hobby projects.
 Almost all major OSS machine learning developments are backed by small or large companies(e.g. Google, Microsoft, Facebook, Uber) active in the deep learning ecosystem.
 Also many great FOSS machine learning frameworks are backed by research groups of universities of research communities organized by universities.
 Small machine learning OSS projects are often developed by PhD researchers and are supported by a strong scientific foundation  or by universities.

 A focus on open source (FOSS) software for applying machine learning for real is crucial.
 FOSS machine learning applications and frameworks have the following benefits: